Justin Timberlake Reveals He Hooked Up With a Spice Girl

 This I promise you...this round of "Never Have I Ever" is golden.

-Ellen DeGenere had the beloved members of 'N Syncon her daytime talk show Tuesday and found the perfect way to get them to spill some '90s tea with the classic game.
+Ellen DeGeneres had the beloved members of 'N Syncon her daytime talk show Tuesday and found the perfect way to get them to spill some '90s tea with the classic game.
 With Justin Timberlake, JC Chasez, Chris Kirkpatrick, Joey Fatone and Lance Bass all together again on one couch, it was time to let the fun begin.

 The comedian wasted no time getting to their decades-old dirt.
 She kicked off the questionnaire with "Never have I ever hooked up with someone twice my age," to which Chris and Joey admitted they had.